OxfordHCC/digital-habits-app/README.md

 Before the first iOS build, you may have to run `sudo xcode-select -s /Applications/Xcode.app/Contents/Developer`.

+## Privacy Notice

+This app does not collect any data from users.

 ## Credits

 This app uses Material icons from Google.